 John demonstrated Xfig which provoked some interest but also dislike of the interface.

 Mike talked about FreeSWITCH, a rewrite of the Asterisk code which, when combined with a billing package, can provide an alternative.
 Currently people are restricted to Skype and Gizmo [no longer available] as there aren’t many subscribers to open systems or gateways between the different providers.

 With the abscence of a speaker/presentation we went for a ’show and tell’ session with people spending roughly 5-10 mins showing the rest of us something good!

 Martyn Ranyard talked about video in Linux.

-David S gave a full length presentation on Digital photography: the free software perspective which is too big to upload but which can be supplied on request.
+David S gave a full length presentation on Digital photography: the free software perspective.

 He started by pointing out that: